oliviergob/LambdaAuthApp/README.md

 * Basic users can:
   * View Basic Data
   * Reset their password
-* Admin users can:
+* Admin users can also:
+  * View Sensitive Data
   * Create other users

-  * View Sensitive Data
+The top menus are always on, this is by design, the goal of this app is to prove the authentication / groups mechanism provided by Cognito + Iam Roles.

 Demo